Kerne Logo

 The Resolv mint mechanism worked like this in normal operation.
 A user wanted USR.
 They sent USDC to a contract entry point.
 An off-chain Resolv backend observed the deposit, computed the USR amount, signed an instruction with a backend-held key (the SERVICE_ROLE in their AWS KMS configuration), and called completeSwap on the on-chain contract. completeSwap accepted the instruction if the signature matched the configured SERVICE_ROLE address, and minted the requested amount of USR to the user.

 The exploit: an attacker compromised the SERVICE_ROLE signing key.
-They sent $100,000 of USDC into the deposit entry.
-They then signed and submitted a completeSwap instruction calling for 80 million USR against that deposit.
+They sent about $100,000 of USDC into the deposit entry, the first of several such deposits (roughly $300,000 in total across three transactions, per QuillAudits).
+They then signed and submitted completeSwap instructions calling for 80 million USR in total, minted as 50 million and then 30 million, far in excess of the collateral provided.
 The on-chain contract verified the signature, observed it matched the configured SERVICE_ROLE, and minted.
 There was no on-chain check that the requested mint amount was bounded by the deposit.
 There was no per-block, per-day, or per-call cap.
 There was no second signer.
 The off-chain key was sufficient.

 That is the entire exploit, end to end.
-The $25 million extracted afterward was the attacker swapping the unbacked USR through Resolv's secondary markets before the team could pause the contracts.
+The approximately $25 million extracted afterward was the attacker swapping the unbacked USR through secondary market liquidity across decentralized exchanges, before the team could pause the contracts.

 The class of failure